brevzin/cpp_proposals/2996_reflection/reflection.md

 When defining a `union`, if one of the alternatives has a non-trivial destructor, the defined union will _still_ have a destructor provided - that simply does nothing.
 This allows implementing [variant](#a-simple-variant-type) without having to further extend support in `define_class` for member functions.

-If `class_type` is a reflection of a type that already has a definition, or which is in the process of being defined, the call to `define_class` is not a constant expression.
+If `type_class` is a reflection of a type that already has a definition, or which is in the process of being defined, the call to `define_class` is not a constant expression.

 ### Data Layout Reflection
 :::bq